alvarezp/caddeus/README.md

 * Independent libraries can be individually specified for each test by using the "testname_TEST_LIBS" variable, where 'testname' belongs to the testname.t file.
+* Optional timeout support to kill a test if it cycles.
+* Automatic Valgrind Memcheck usage, if available.